How to Get Cash From a Credit Card

 Using your Discover card for a cash advance

-You can get a cash advance with any Discover Card at over 415,000 ATMs or from participating banks and credit unions.
-You can also deposit cash from your Discover Card directly into your checking account, and you may be eligible to request checks online
+You can get a cash advance with any Discover Card at over 500,000 ATMs or from participating banks and credit unions.
+You can also deposit cash from your Discover Card directly into your checking account, and you may be eligible to request checks online.

 Will a cash advance hurt your credit score?

 That said, a cash advance won’t necessarily have a long-term impact on your credit score.
 Your score will likely rebound if you can pay the loan off quickly.
 Paying more than your minimum monthly payment is one way to pay your credit card balance quicker.
-And credit card companies are required to apply amounts over your monthly minimum to the balance with the highest interest rate.
-In other words, your extra payments will go towards your cash advance loan before your regular interest purchases.
+And credit card companies are required to apply amounts over your monthly minimum to the balance with the highest interest rate, according to the Office of the Comptroller of the Currency.
+In other words, your extra payments will go toward your cash advance loan before your regular interest purchases.